davidakoontz/Baseball-TDD.Academy/README.md

 ## This code is being TDD.Academy test driven - follow along on https://www.twitch.tv/tddacademy

+## Nov 20th TDD.Academy Live
+Let's review what READING the Guide could teach us about ViewInspector.
+Where to Next:  I started down a strict TDD tiny steps path of wanting a TEST to prove the ContentView has a PlayerRowView with a player displayed.
+This results in some learning... several Test FAIL and I have yet another HACK to make the player an empty array.
+I need to be able to INJECT (pass on construction) the player to the View.
+Next: get ContentView to display multiple players in a List

+## Nov 14th Doh'  - Reading the Guide.md of ViewInspector
+Gee,  picky software <scarsim> it could not handle me skipping Step 2: extension ContentView: Inspectable {}    // don't skip this step!
+And we also learned that we needed to use the class name in traversing the View hiearchy like: let prView = try cView.inspect().view(PlayerRowView.self)     // << magic ViewInspector sauce

+## Nov 13th TDD.Academy Live via Twitch.TV
+Wrote some more test to test PlayerRowView.swift (a view for each player in our stream/file) but could NOT figure out how to inspect the "custom View" class with ViewInspector.
+Tried lots of stuff and may have gotten everyone confused.
+Lesson to learn here is...
+RTFM (Read The F.... fine Manual).

 ## Nov 12th ViewInspector - for TDD to make QUICK tests.
 Wrote some Test After code (what does one call that style - it's not TDD... its TAD = Test After Design?)
 But we have proven that the ViewInspector can work to speed up the validation of the UI Views.